 We'll share personal information outside of Google when we have your consent.
-For example, if you use Google Home to request a ride from a ride-sharing service, we'll get your permission before sharing your address with that service.
+For example, if you use Google Home to make a reservation through a booking service, we'll get your permission before sharing your name or phone number with the restaurant.
 We'll ask for your explicit consent to share any sensitive personal information.